 Cycling in the rain isn’t the most pleasant experience but sometimes you have no choice.
 Maybe you’re a commuter and your bicycle is your only mode of transportation.
 Maybe you got caught in an unexpected storm while out for a ride.
 Whatever the case, if you prepare properly, cycling in the rain doesn’t have to be miserable.
-If fact, a rainy day can create an incredible atmosphere.
+In fact, a rainy day can create an incredible atmosphere.
 It’s also less crowded and the air is fresh.
-This guide outlines 25 tips for cycling in the rain to help you stay dryer and safer.
+This guide outlines 25 tips for cycling in the rain to help you stay dry and safe in the wet weather.

 Use Fenders to Keep You and Your Bike Clean